 Their mother had fled Malawi and a violent homelife, and now works in a nursing home.
 She is hoping to be able to qualify as a social worker, and is studying for appropriate qualifications in maths and English.

-The funding from SAS ensures her child can remain at his prep school when he leaves nursery in the near future.
+The funding from SAS ensured her child could remain at his prep school when he finished nursery.